Andervss/pc-hardware-lab/README.md

 This repository documents practical hardware work carried out on an older Advent DT2412 desktop PC.

-The aim is to build familiarity with PC components and gain hands-on experience working inside a desktop computer.
+The project is mainly driven by personal interest and curiosity, while also giving me an opportunity to build hands-on experience with PC hardware, maintenance, and troubleshooting.

 ## System